erme07/pixelArtCanvas/README.md

 # Pixel Art Canvas

-A small canvas that allows you to create simple figures or complex drawings in pixel art
+A small canvas that allows you to create simple figures or complex drawings in pixel art style

 ## Features